 The modeling studies indicated a need for additional studies related to MSBIGSUNRM4 and MSHBCUT.
 The flows in these reaches are complicated by the presence of weirs and operation of a downstream control structured (the Little Sunflower control structure).
 In addition, below the Highway 12 weir, the river consists of a series of hydraulically connected channels, including the Big Sunflower River, Holly Bluff cutoff, the six-mile cutoff, the Old Sunflower Bendway and Little Sunflower River.
 The interactions of these connected channels under low flow conditions needs further investigation.
 In addition, under low flow conditions, simulations indicate that the upper portion of the Little Sunflower River is not hydraulically connected to the other river reaches (as a result of a sill located near the head of this section of river).
-As a result, under low flow conditions, which could lead to stagnation and DO depletions.
+As a result, under low flow conditions this section of River would only be impacted by downstream backwater conditions, which could lead to stagnation and DO depletions.
 The impact of this was not adequately analyzed in the present modeling study and required further investigation to determine the degree of impairment and causal factors.